apify/apify-docs/sources/platform/schedules.md

 ## Sharing

-You can invite other Apify users to view or modify your schedules using the [access rights](./collaboration/index.md) system.
+You can invite other Apify users to view or modify your schedules with the [access rights](./collaboration/index.md) system.
 See the [full list of permissions](./collaboration/list_of_permissions.md).